IHT business relief: Why trusts are important

 Trusts created after 29 October 2024

 Qualifying assets settled into trust in the transitional period from Budget Day up to 5 April 2026, with a value of over £1m, will not trigger an immediate charge to IHT, unlike trusts created from 6 April 2026 onwards.
-Such trusts will be liable to IHT 10-year anniversary charges at 3% on the value of qualifying assets above the £1m trust allowance and the trust’s NRB, broadly £325,000 per settlor.
+Such trusts will be liable to IHT 10-year anniversary charges at up to 3% on the value of qualifying assets above the £1m trust allowance and the trust’s NRB, broadly £325,000 per settlor.

 Action